 - Loss of handwritten bills and documents during a business transaction

-Inventory wastage due to lack of tracking on expiry & near expiry stock
+- Inventory wastage due to lack of tracking on expiry & expiry stock

-Some of the best practices that can help your lab cut down revenue leakages are:
+Some of the best practices that can help in lab business management and cut down lab cost are:

 - Automate your operations & finance